Callie Khouri: Advocacy

+Gun control

 According to an interview in Variety Khouri takes an opposing approach toward guns in social media: "in other countries where they have violent video games but less access to guns, they have less mass shootings.
 I have a really hard time saying, if there were no violent games, people would stop shooting each other.
 I think that until they have no way of shooting each other, they won't stop." says Khouri.
 "We have a speed limit.
 Why can't we have a bullet limit?
 The idea that we don't need limits stricter than we have now on guns is absolutely insane.
-Because ultimately, people don't kill people — guns kill people, and people with guns kill people."
+Because ultimately, people don't kill people – guns kill people, and people with guns kill people."
 She also argued that America has lost its moral compass and that "it's worse than it's ever been!" in the matters of gun control.
-She claimed that there is no quick route to end gun control because Hollywood actors such as Sylvester Stallone "make a fortune from violence.
+She claimed that there is no quick route to end gun violence because Hollywood actors such as Sylvester Stallone "make a fortune from violence.
 Do you think those types of movies will stop getting made?
 I don't," says Khouri.